 I really liked this about Restaurant Marrakesh–I do like spicy foods but some Mediterranean, MENA, and Moroccan foods I’ve had at hole-in-the-wall real world places have been a bit much for me.
 Everything at Restaurant Marrakesh that we tried had a complex flavor through its spices, while still being entirely approachable.
 This is actually why I am encouraging everyone to try Marrakesh, as even those with sensitive palates should have no issues.

 Overall, Restaurant Marrakesh does not get nearly enough appreciation.
 It’s a beautiful setting with enjoyable entertainment offering excellent cuisine at affordable prices.
 To us, it really harkens back to EPCOT Center in a way unlike anywhere else in the park.
-For a total of less than $50 for the two samplers we ordered (plus tax and tip), we felt that these were the types of ‘small plate’ values that Spice Road Table should have offered.
 We are confident in saying that Restaurant Marrakesh will appeal to most Walt Disney World guests, and we highly recommend it.
 If guests could find the place and get past their preconceptions, this would be the most popular restaurant in Epcot!

 Have you tried this Walt Disney World hidden gem?
 What did you think?
 Any specific dishes you’d recommend?
 If you haven’t dined at Restaurant Marrakesh, does this review make you want to try it?
 If you have any questions or thoughts to share, please post them in the comments.
 We love hearing from readers!